webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/routers.md

 https://myshop.com/#/sales/top
 ```

+### Other Settings

+There is one more setting that can be used to change the URL that is displayed in the address bar -- **routes**.
+For details, check the [app configuration chapter](app-config.md#beautifying-the-url).

 ## 2. URL Router

 If you choose UrlRouter, the app URL is displayed without a hashbang.
 There is a trick with this router: your server-side code should be compatible.
 You need to provide redirects to avoid error 404.